-Many cross-cutting individual SESS recommendations indicate the relevance and need of atmospheric parameters and observations for studying the other environments in SIOS.
+Many cross-cutting individual SESS recommendations indicate the relevance of and need for atmospheric parameters and observations for studying the other environments in SIOS.
 Also, cross-cutting actions between the atmosphere, hydrosphere and cryosphere have been indicated as areas of clear interest.
-Influences on the upper atmosphere from within the Sun-Earth system, unique to the polar regions, have been shown to effect ozone depletion down to stratospheric altitudes (30km) and that this may become more prominent with climate change (Maliniemi et al. 2020).
-In turn, lower atmospheric processes, such as waves and tides, can influence the dynamics and behaviours of the upper atmosphere (Stober et al. 2021).
-The degree of influence is a topic of debate, with global models failing to reproduce some of the observed effects (e.g., Oliver et al. 2013.
-Cnossen 2020).
+Influences on the upper atmosphere from within the Sun-Earth system, unique to the polar regions, have been shown to affect ozone depletion down to stratospheric altitudes (30 km), and this may become more prominent with climate change (Maliniemi et al., 2020).
+In turn, lower-atmospheric processes, such as waves and tides, can influence the dynamics and behaviours of the upper atmosphere (Stober et al., 2021).
+The degree of influence is a topic of debate, with global models failing to reproduce some of the observed effects (e.g. Oliver et al., 2013; Cnossen, 2020).
 Precipitation and wind action in the lower atmosphere result in long- and short-range transport of dust and aerosols and accumulation of black carbon on snow and glaciers.
-Arctic terrestrial ecosystems, such as vegetation and its components, and microbial communities, are impacted by air temperature, wind and precipitation, all of which are directly controlled by the atmosphere.
-For instance, spectral characteristics of downwelling flux influence vegetation and microbial community.
-Melting of snow and glaciers, coupled with thawing of permafrost and an increase in active layer depth, supply water, sediment, microbes and aqueous chemical species through the terrestrial environment into the marine environment, via the hydrological system.
-The pathway from cryosphere though terrestrial to marine thus links all spheres in SIOS.
-Thus, all these identified cross-cutting topics clearly have large potential if coordinated to fill the identified knowledge gap of the water cycle and its consequences.
+Arctic terrestrial ecosystems, such as vegetation and its components and microbial communities, are impacted by air temperature, wind and precipitation, all of which are directly controlled by the atmosphere.
+For instance, spectral characteristics of downwelling flux influence vegetation and microbial communities.
+Melting of snow and glaciers, coupled with thawing of permafrost and an increase in active layer depth, supply water, sediment, microbes and aqueous chemical species through the terrestrial environment into the marine environment via the hydrological system.
+The pathway from the cryosphere through to the terrestrial to marine environments thus links all spheres in SIOS.
+Thus, all of these identified cross-cutting topics clearly have large potential if coordinated to fill the identified knowledge gaps regarding the water cycle and its consequences.

-With the bottom-up approach of the SESS contributions, the development of a perspective from within the four environments was clearly a very natural starting point for synthesising.
-To start increasing the interdisciplinarity and cross-cutting nature of SIOS, a next step is to increase the dialogue between the different environments.
+With the bottom-up approach of the SESS contributions, the development of a perspective from within the four environments was clearly a very natural starting point for synthesis.
+To start increasing the interdisciplinarity and crosscutting nature of SIOS, a next step is to increase the dialogue between the different environments.
 Potentially, dedicated workshops on specific topics such as radiative forcing between two or more SIOS environments could be a starting point.
 Such workshops should also be tasked with pointing out optimal observations needed for datasets to fill and address the overall identified cross-cutting knowledge gap.